wojtasey/CNABWorkshop1/README.md

 Your PC should have at least 16GB RAM (recommended 32 GB RAM).
 Virtualization should be enabled in BIOS.

+## Prepare your accesses - enable internet access on WSL

+In some companies, Internet Access on WSL can be blocked.
+If you have such problems, please get in touch with your InfoSec consultant so your machine can be added to the security policy that allows accessing the internet.

 ## Install Docker

 Get latest Docker installation from this page